Take Charge Brandi: 2014: two-year-old season

 Take Charge Brandi made her racecourse debut in a maiden race over four and a half furlongs at Churchill Downs on June 22.
-Ridden by Corey Lanerie she took the lead soon after the start and drew away in the closing stages to win "very easily" by two and a half lengths from Conquest Archangel.
-Four weeks later, the filly was moved up in class and distance for the Grade III Schuylerville Stakes over six furlongs at Saratoga Race Course and finished second to the odds-on favorite Fashion Alert.
+Ridden by Corey Lanerie, she took the lead soon after the start and drew away in the closing stages to win "very easily" by two and a half lengths from Conquest Archangel.
+Four weeks later, the filly was moved up in class and distance for the Grade III Schuylerville Stakes over six furlongs at Saratoga Race Course and finished second to odds-on favorite Fashion Alert.
 Take Charge Brandi was unplaced in her next three races.
-She finished fifth to Cavorting in the Adirondack Stakes at Saratoga, fifth again behind Cristina's Journey in the Pocahontas Stakes at Churchill Downs and eighth behind the British-trained Peace And War in the Grade I Alcibiades Stakes at Keeneland.
+She finished fifth to Cavorting in the Adirondack Stakes at Saratoga, fifth again behind Cristina's Journey in the Pocahontas Stakes at Churchill Downs, and eighth behind the British-trained Peace And War in the Grade I Alcibiades Stakes at Keeneland.

 Take Charge Brandi was then sent to California to contest the thirty-first running of the Breeders' Cup Juvenile Fillies over one and one sixteenth of a mile at Santa Anita Park on November 1.
-Ridden for the first time by Victor Espinoza she started the 66/1 outsider of the twelve runner field.
-The Chandelier Stakes winner Angela Renee started as the favorite ahead of Conquest Eclipse, Puca, Cristina's Journey and Top Decile.
-Espinoza sent his mount into the lead soon after the start and set the pace from By The Moon, Feathered and Hennythelovepenny.
-She maintained her advantage into the straight with Feathered, Wonder Gal and Danette as her closest pursuers and many of the more fancied fillies beginning to struggle.
-Espinoza never had to resort to using his whip as Take Charge Brandi kept on in the closing stages to win by half a length from the fast-finishing Top Decile, with Wonder Gal, Feathered and Danette close behind in third, fourth and fifth.
-After the race Espinoza said "Wayne just told me to let her run and I did that.
+Ridden for the first time by Victor Espinoza, she started the 66/1 outsider of the twelve-runner field.
+Chandelier Stakes winner Angela Renee started as the favorite ahead of Conquest Eclipse, Puca, Cristina's Journey, and Top Decile.
+Espinoza sent his mount into the lead soon after the start and set the pace from By The Moon, Feathered, and Hennythelovepenny.
+She maintained her advantage into the straight with Feathered, Wonder Gal, and Danette as her closest pursuers and many of the more fancied fillies beginning to struggle.
+Espinoza never used his whip as Take Charge Brandi kept on in the closing stages to win by half a length from the fast-finishing Top Decile, with Wonder Gal, Feathered, and Danette close behind in third, fourth, and fifth.
+After the race, Espinoza said, "Wayne just told me to let her run and I did that.
 I hit her once and she didn't seem to like it, so I didn't hit her anymore and I just let her do her thing."
-Lukas commented "I thought she had a great week, and today I thought we could be a factor, not that we would win it, but that we would do very well.
-This is the most exciting one yet".
+Lukas commented, "I thought she had a great week, and today I thought we could be a factor, not that we would win it, but that we would do very well.
+This is the most exciting one yet.”